Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **ascii_elevation_filename** Name of the ASCII text file containing
    the elevation [L] values.
 The file should contain one elevation value per line for each node in the surface mesh.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Elevation from file

 Axisymmetric Flow
 ~~~~~~~~~~~~~~~~~